Kinetic Interacting Particle Langevin Monte Carlo: Conclusions

-Proposed algorithms within this manuscript are both based on a momentum-based diffusion - which can both be seen as a relaxation of the friction of the \gls*{ipla} in \cite{akyildiz2023interacting} or as a noised version of the \gls*{mpgd} in \cite{lim2023momentum}.
-Empirically, the algorithms perform well compared to the \gls*{mpgd} (with equal choice of step-sizes and friction coefficients).
-Specifically, the induced noise should improve guarantees in the non-convex setting, as discussed in \cite{akyildiz2023interacting, raginsky2017non,akyildiz2024nonasymptotic}.
-The results presented here hold under assumptions of gradient-Lipschitzness and strong log-concavity, however, following the work done in the analysis of Langevin diffusions under nonconvexity and without global Lipschitz continuity (see, e.g., \cite{zhang2023nonasymptotic,akyildiz2024nonasymptotic,johnston2023kinetic}), it is possible to extend these results to these cases, which is left for future work.
-Another interesting direction is to consider the setting in \cite{fan2023gradient}, using an accelerated algorithm for the high-dimensional linear models.
-Our methods can also be adapted to solving linear inverse problems as done by \cite{akyildiz2022statistical}.
-Similar ideas can be considered within the setting of Stein variational gradient descent as done in \cite{sharrock2024tuning}.
+The results presented here hold under assumptions of gradient-Lipschitzness and strong log-concavity, however, it is possible to extend this line of work to the non-convex, super-linear or even proximal cases (for examples of this see, \citet{zhang2023nonasymptotic,akyildiz2024nonasymptotic,johnston2023kinetic, encinar2025proximal}).
+Another interesting direction is to consider the setting in \citet{fan2023gradient}, using an accelerated algorithm for high-dimensional linear models.
+Our methods can also be adapted to solving linear inverse problems as done by \citet{akyildiz2022statistical,glyn2024statistical}.
+Similar ideas can be considered within the setting of Stein variational gradient descent as done in \citet{sharrock2024tuning}.
+Crucially, the procedure used to obtain the bounds for the algorithms presented here can easily be extended to other cases, creating a powerful theoretical framework for further underdamped Langevin sampling algorithms for the \gls*{mmle} problem.